Charlotte Ulvros, CMXO, TNG: ”No one has ever done this before”

-It is especially exciting to see the massive interest for Tengai, since TNG decided on not using an extern marketing consultant but have written press releases and gained media attention by contacting a few journalists.
+It is especially exciting to see the massive interest in Tengai.
+Since TNG decided on not using an extern marketing consultant but have written press releases and gained media attention by contacting a few journalists.
 But it’s not surprising to see how quickly media picked up the news since Tengai is such a unique and innovative project!

 “Creating Tengai will push us to the next level of unbiased recruitment, which totally aligns with TNG’s vision to establish a sustainable job market where applicants can’t be rejected based on their name, age, sex, appearance or background.”

 Looking through the comment sections it becomes clear that AI and Tengai are trending topics in international news.
 A lot of people are wondering how the robot will work and how she will be used during the recruitment process.
 There are also questions if Tengai can be completely unbiased and what role human recruiters will have while working alongside the robot.

 It is therefore especially important to explain, inform and educate the HR industry on how AI can be integrated into the recruitment process.
 It is also necessary to clarify that Tengai is an extension of TNG’s already established unbiased recruitment practice.
 Which has been developed for several years and is based on scientific research and experience.